iik1997/iik1997.github.io/_posts/2016-11-9-Post-Zero.md

 * Ethem Alpaydın (Istanbul), Introduction to Machine Learning, MIT, 2010 (2nd edition)

-Not only people from Russia tend to occupy the top of the Kaggle rating, theoretical contributions of the old Sovient school are also well appreciated:
+Not only young guys from Russia tend to occupy the top of the Kaggle rating, theoretical contributions of the older school are also well appreciated:

 * Bernhard Schoelkopf et al (Eds.), Empirical Inference:
 Festschrift in Honor of Vladimir N. Vapnik, Springer, 2013